You know the ones, where you get the shoot ‘for free’ and then have to remortgage your house for the photographs.

 “Oh!
 That’s exactly what I’m doing!” *facepalm*

-I started IWMLBproject in April 2018.
+I started the I Want My Life Back Project in April 2018.
 I saved up enough cash to see me for a year and then quit my corporate job.
-I work on my business pretty much full-time but I also have a couple of other streams of income.
+I work on this blog but I also have a couple of other streams of income.

-I own 3 rental properties and have also picked up a couple of consultancy projects related to my previous industry.
+I own 3 rental properties and I also freelance 2/3 days a week back at my previous company.

-This has been perfect in helping me build IWMLBproject as I can let it grow more organically than if it had to make money NOW.
+This has been perfect in helping me build the I Want My Life Back project as I can let it grow more organically than if it had to make money NOW.

 This post may contain affiliate links.
 It won’t cost you any extra but I may receive a small commission.
 I don’t have ads on the site (as I hate them) so this is how I help with the blog running costs.
 I only recommend things I use or that would be useful to you.